 Most trucking companies are major corporations, with a team of investigators, lawyers and experts on their side.
 Following a truck crash, the company will immediately send a response team to the accident scene.
 Our attorneys act quickly for you, too.
 Our lawyers will preserve and gather important evidence before it becomes “lost” or otherwise inaccessible.

-Additionally, we will make sure we get information that is in the trucking company's possession.
-This includes information from the truck's event data recorder, or "black box," which typically includes the vehicle's speed and brake use in the seconds just before the crash.
+Additionally, we will make sure we get information that is in the trucking company’s possession.
+This includes information from the truck’s event data recorder, or “black box,” which typically includes the vehicle’s speed and brake use in the seconds just before the crash.
 We will make sure that the trucking company retains the hours of service (HOS) logs.
-We can also demand to see the trucking company's vehicle inspection, maintenance and repair records.
+Our attorneys can also demand to see the trucking company’s vehicle inspection, maintenance and repair records.